itsozair11/Inventory-Management-App/README.md

 When downloading this project you have to download everything including vercel and next by using npm install { the node module }!

+Check out a preview of the project here: https://inventory-management-g2srx8wil-ozairs-projects-59bee426.vercel.app/

 Ozair Kamran!